-Human Relations Commission Resources
+Human Relations Commission Activities and Resources

 The Baltimore County Human Relations Commission (BCHRC) enforces the County's anti-discrimination law, Article 29 of the Baltimore County Code, 2003.
 BCHRC is responsible for a host of activities, holds public meetings and provides additional resources to citizens who believe they have been discriminated against.